- Who We Are

 You’ve got your outline of where you want to go in your career along with what areas you can leverage as strengths and where you need improvement.
 Now cross-reference that to the content from the workshop (use your summary report as a guide).
 Finally, put a plan in place to implement that (or those) areas into your daily work life.

-For example, if you want to move into product leadership and one of your strengths is cross-functional collaboration, focus on the cross-functional product team topic from the workshop and make that a reality in your world.
+For example, if you want to move into product leadership and one of your strengths is a cross-functional collaboration, focus on the cross-functional product team topic from the workshop and make that a reality in your world.
 You will not only be improving your current product’s performance but also sharpening your leadership skills.

 Conversely, if you need to improve on your ability to gather customer and market insights, set up a plan – and diligently measure progress –to spend time in market and hone the skills it takes to dig deep and find core customer needs.